ctlila/AC_Fit/README.md

 Software to fit AC magnetic susceptibility measurements

 --------------------------------------------------------------------------------------------
 !!!
-MATLAB'S OPTIMIZATION TOOLBOX NEEDED !!!
-you can download it in matlab -> Home -> Add-Ons -> search for Optimization toolbox -> Install
+MATLAB'S OPTIMIZATION AND STATISTICS TOOLBOX NEEDED !!! you can download it in matlab -> Home -> Add-Ons -> search for 'Optimization toolbox' and 'Statistics and Machine Learning Toolbox' -> Install
 --------------------------------------------------------------------------------------------